LaustFaerch/cfar-object-detection/README.md

 If using this, please use the following citation:

-Færch, L., Hietanen, Panu., (2024).
+Færch, L., Hietanen, P., (2024).
 CFAR Object Detection, Version 3, GitHub repository, https://github.com/LaustFaerch/cfar-object-detection, DOI:10.5281/zenodo.11504039.

 or with bibtex: